 We love our freedom, and we love the men and women who’ve fought to preserve it.
 So, in honor of Veteran’s Day this week, I wanted to share a few free printables with you.

 First, I have a free printable copy of the beautiful old WWI poem, “In Flanders Fields.”

 Artillery commander and brigade doctor, Major John McCrae, wrote this poem after being called upon to conduct a burial service for a fallen comrade.
 Legend has it he was dissatisfied with what he had written and threw it in the trash.
 We only know about it today because someone came behind him, pulled it out of the rubbish bin.
 The poem eventually found it’s way into a newspaper and has been well-loved ever since.

 I’m planning to commit this one to memory and to have my children do the same.
-Not only is it a historically significant poem, but it also bears our family’s name and was written by a man who, like my husband, served his country as an army doctor.
+Not only is it a historically significant poem, but it also bears our family’s name.
+And it was written by a man who, like my own dear husband, served his country as an army doctor.

-In case your children would prefer to write their own poems for Veteran’s Day, I also designed this little acrostic pattern to use for that purpose:
+In case your children would prefer to write their own poems for Veteran’s Day, I also designed the following little Veteran’s Dauy printable acrostic pattern to use for that purpose.

 I hope you have a wonderful holiday.
 And remember, if you enjoy living in a free country, thank a veteran!